-Automate SQL Query Generation with a Custom Dust Assistant
+Automate SQL Query Generation with a Custom Dust Agent

-Take the load off your data analysts with a Dust assistant specialized in SQL.
+Take the load off your data analysts with a Dust agent specialized in SQL.

-From wide-scale rollouts, we've seen immense value in AI assistants that automatically generate SQL queries.
+From wide-scale rollouts, we've seen immense value in AI agents that automatically generate SQL queries.

-This article outlines building a Dust Custom assistant that outputs analysis-ready SQL.
-Simply include your most relevant table schemas in the prompt, and direct your assistant to produce queries that plug right into your data tools (Metabase, Snowflake, etc.).
+This article outlines building a Dust Custom agent that outputs analysis-ready SQL.
+Simply include your most relevant table schemas in the prompt, and direct your agent to produce queries that plug right into your data tools (Metabase, Snowflake, etc.).
 Ask it to generate SQL that answers specific questions - no coding needed!

 While this use case is straightforward, feel free to ask any questions.
-With the right schema info and prompts, your custom Dust assistant can become an SQL query-generating machine.
+With the right schema info and prompts, your custom Dust agent can become an SQL query-generating machine.

 Overview

 - If your company is large, the number of tables may be prohibitively large (say 100+).
-In that case, we encourage shipping one custom assistant per team or function focusing on the tables that are useful to their general use cases.
-We sugget to not exceed 50 table definitions per assistant.
+In that case, we encourage shipping one custom agent per team or function focusing on the tables that are useful to their general use cases.
+We sugget to not exceed 50 table definitions per agent.
 We’re here to help, get in touch in case of doubt: team@dust.tt

 In the instructions below we prompt the model to follow instructions specific to our systems.
 You can obviously adapt these instructions to your own systems.